FantasticFiasco/todo-cqrs/README.md

 #### Requirements

 - State must be durable, we must retain state even if application is terminated
+- It is acceptable that state is rebuilt using some manual process after application termination, since it isn't mission critical

 #### Solution

 The code needed to fulfill the requirements can be found in `TodoCQRS.Sql.sln`.
-It has replaced the in-memory event store with one that persists events in a PostgreSQL database, thus living up to the requirements of being durable.
-The read model is still being held in memory, thus if the application is terminated, all evens will have to be replayed to get the current state of the application.
+It has replaced the in-memory event store with one that persists events in a [PostgreSQL](https://www.postgresql.org/) database, thus living up to the requirements of being durable.
+The read model is still being held in memory, thus if the application is terminated then all evens will have to be manually replayed to get the current state of the application.

 #### Running the application